The Kirkwood Community College Library upholds the mission of the College by:

 - Librarians from both campuses begin to contribute a monthly article to the Communique.

 2018 – The library purchases Credo Instruct for self-paced information literacy lessons that are embedded within Talon.

 - Library spearheads a second student feedback survey

 - Sammy the Eagle makes first appearances for library’s new Welcome Week and Exam Cram

-- Cedar Rapids library gets a stuffed baby eagle to become the library mascot
+- Cedar Rapids library gets a stuffed baby eagle (Eggbert) to become the library mascot

 Special thanks to Julie Petersen, Carol Smith, Jill Miller, and Sarah Uthoff for digging in with a lot of research and to the rest of the library staff who contributed to remembering and helping nail down dates.